-Fluorosis is the only widely acknowledged issue from fluoride exposure—at least according to all governmental bodies.
-(29) It is thought to impact less than a quarter of people worldwide and typically doesn’t stay on permanent adult teeth, but many adults find that their permanent teeth also show signs of fluorosis.
+Fluorosis is the only widely acknowledged issue from fluoride exposure — at least according to all governmental bodies.
+It is thought to impact less than a quarter of people worldwide and typically doesn’t stay on permanent adult teeth, but many adults find that their permanent teeth also show signs of fluorosis.

-In countries with very high levels of calcium fluoride in the water, people can develop a severe form of this condition called crippling skeletal fluorosis, which causes bone to become rigid and brittle.
-(30)
+In countries with very high levels of calcium fluoride in the water, people can develop a severe form of this condition called crippling skeletal fluorosis, which causes bones to become rigid and brittle.

 So why do I consider even mild fluorosis to be a major problem?

 These discolorations are not just a cosmetic issue.
 They are indicative of excessive fluoride ingestion, a dangerous practice that is connected to many more severe problems.
-Plus, areas affected by fluorosis are more prone to developing cavities—and this can happen in areas of the mouth that are difficult to access, clean, and maintain.
+Plus, areas affected by fluorosis are more prone to developing cavities — decay that can happen in areas of the mouth that are difficult to access, clean, and maintain.

 The research in this area is somewhat inconsistent; however, it seems that fluoride ingestion may impact cancer incidence and/or death from cancer.
-(31, 32, 33, 34) Additionally, a bone cancer called osteosarcoma may happen more often in fluoridated communities, but there are conflicting results.
-(35, 36, 37, 38)
+(Source, Source) Additionally, a bone cancer called osteosarcoma may happen more often in fluoridated communities, but there are conflicting results.
+(Source, Source, Source)